 Step 1: Evaluate your current situation

-- Do you have documentation that’s dispersed across different repositories such as shared drives, emails, physical folders and more?
+- How is your organization’s knowledge being managed today?
+Is documentation dispersed across shared drives, emails, physical folders, and more?

 - Does your organization have a culture of knowledge documentation?
-How much of it is documented so far?
+How much is documented so far?
+Tens, hundreds, or thousands of documents?
+How much knowledge resides only in the minds of a few employees?

-- Is sensitive information protected from unauthorized employees?
+- Who can access your knowledge?
+Do all departments have access?
+Is sensitive information protected from unauthorized employees?

 Step 2: Create a list of requirements based on your goals